Amna Riaz

-Amna Riaz (آمنہ ریاض; born 17 August 1990) is a Pakistani female YouTuber and food expert who is known for her channel Kitchen with Amna.
+Amna Riaz (آمنہ ریاض; born 17 August 1990) is a Pakistani YouTuber and food expert who is known for her channel Kitchen with Amna.
 She is the first Pakistani woman to receive a Gold Play Button.

 Riaz started her channel in 2016 and subsequently uploaded her first video as a test.
 Riaz teaches beginners complex Pakistani dishes in short and simple videos.

 Personal life

 Riaz was born in Lahore, Pakistan.

-Amna Riaz Butt has four siblings, two brothers and two sisters.
+Amna Riaz has four siblings, two brothers and two sisters.
 She married Umair Zafar in 2020.
-She was blessed with a baby daughter in 2021.
-She named her Ayat Umair.
+She had a daughter in 2021 named Ayat Umair.